MananTank/radioactive-state/README.md

 Let's assume that increment function is async and before incrementing the value of count, we have to wait for some async task.

-Now guess what happens if users clicks counter quickly 3 times? count is only going to increment to 1 instead of 3, even though increment function is called 3 times !
+Now guess what happens if you click the counter quickly 3 times? count is only going to increment to 1 instead of 3, even though increment function is called 3 times !

 ```js
 const [count, setCount] = useState(0)